Lindsay Jones (composer): Theatrical

 Jones began his career in sound design and composition for theatre in 1994 when he was asked to design a production of "Suburbia" for Roadworks Productions in Chicago.

 Jones has worked in both Broadway and off-Broadway theatre.
 His Broadway credits include Slave Play (2020), The Nap (2018), Bronx Bombers (2014), and A Time to Kill (2013).
 He is one of only five individuals in Tony Awards history to have received nominations for both Best Sound Design of a Play and Best Original Score.
 Jones’ work has also been featured in major regional theatres across the United States, with more than 600 productions to his credit.

 Notable off-Broadway works have been heard at Playwrights Horizons, The Public Theater, MCC, and Primary Stages.
 He has also contributed to productions at renowned international theatres such as the Noël Coward Theatre in London’s West End, the Royal Shakespeare Festival in the UK, Traverse Theatre (Edinburgh, Scotland), Market Theater (Johannesburg, South Africa), Baxter Theatre (Cape Town, South Africa), Standard Theatre (Harare, Zimbabwe), and the English Theatre (Vienna, Austria) and the Stratford Festival in Canada.
 His most recent work in the West End includes his London debut with Slave Play at the Noël Coward Theatre (June 29, 2024 - September 21, 2024).

 Jones made his Broadway debut on October 20, 2013 with the production of "A Time To Kill" at the Golden Theatre, providing both original music and sound design.
 His second show on Broadway was "Bronx Bombers" at Circle in the Square Theatre, with its first performance on January 10, 2014.
 Jones has designed and composed for nearly 60 plays off-Broadway.
 He has designed and composed for over 500 plays at regional theaters across the United States.

-In addition, Jones collaborated in 2009 and 2010 with Bill T. Jones (no relation) and the Bill T. Jones/Arnie Zane Dance Company on a special multimedia dance concert entitled "Fondly Do We Hope, Fervently Do We Pray", based on the life of Abraham Lincoln.
+Jones collaborated in 2009 and 2010 with Bill T. Jones (no relation) and the Bill T. Jones/Arnie Zane Dance Company on a special multimedia dance concert entitled "Fondly Do We Hope, Fervently Do We Pray", based on the life of Abraham Lincoln.
 This show played many performances across the United States as well as around the world.
 The 2011 documentary film "A Good Man" was created about the artistic process of this project.

 In October 2020, he was nominated for the Tony Award for Best Original Score and the Tony Award for Best Sound Design for his work on Slave Play.